asphaltpanthers/CS1632/study_guides/midterm_1_study_guide.md

 ## Smoke, Exploratory, and Path-based testing
 * Define all of these concepts
-* I will not ask you to calculate cyclomatic complexity for a given method but I expect you to understand the concept and explain why a method with a higher or lower complexity might be easier/harder to test and why

 ## AUTOMATED TESTING
 * Pros and cons of automated testing
-* Unit tests vs system tests

 ## UNIT TESTING
 * Unit tests
-  * Pay special attention to assertions
-  * Understand how to write a Minitest unit test (basic syntax)
+  * Understand how to write a JUnit test (basic syntax)
-* Given some Ruby code, be able to perform an equivalence class partitioning and write tests for it
+* Given some Java code, be able to perform an equivalence class partitioning and write tests for it

 ## BREAKING SOFTWARE
 * Be prepared to think of happy path vs edge case testing
 * What are various ways that software can break?

-## STATIC ANALYSIS
-* Understand static vs dynamic testing
-* Understand limitations of static testing
-* Know different kinds of static analysis, and tools and methods used (e.g. linters, bug finders, code coverage, code metrics, code reviews)
-* You do NOT need to know specific Rubocop/Reek errors, but should understand what they do and what they might catch or not
-* Understand code coverage and be able to calculate
-* Understand difference between statement and method coverage

 ## TDD
 * Basic concepts of test-first development
 * The red-green-refactor loop
-* Benefits and drawbacks of TDD
-  * When to use it?
-  * When not to use it?

 ## WRITING TESTABLE CODE
-* What do we mean by "testable code"?
 * Basic strategies for testable code
-* Code segmentation
-* "Give yourself something to test"
-* Pure vs impure methods - be prepared to define and/or determine if a method is pure
 * The DRY Principle
-* Understand seams